enlivenedcooperative/enlivenedcoop-website/_courses/2025_06-morocco.md

 ### Sunday, June 29: The Closing Note

 A day for reflection and integration in Essaouira.
-As the waves whisper their eternal rhythm, we honor the land and the journey with a closing ceremony, letting gratitude rise like the tide.
+As the waves whisper their song, we honor the land and the journey with a closing ceremony, letting gratitude rise along with the tide.

 ### Monday, June 30: Farewell Cadence

 Departures carry the echoes of all we’ve heard, felt, and seen.
-As we part, the land’s wisdom lingers—a melody we now carry within.
+As we part, the land’s wisdom lingers — a rhythm we'll now carry within.

 ![](/assets/img/courses/morocco1/Eclipse-journey-beach-silhouettes.jpg)